axelarnetwork/axelarate-community/README.md

   "successfully linked {0x5CFEcE3b659e657E02e31d864ef0adE028a42a8E} and {tb1qq8wnre6rzctec9wycrl2dq00m3avravslahc8v}"
   ```

-2. External: send wrapped tokens to deposit address (e.g. with Metamask).
-You need to have some Ropsten testnet Ether on the address to send transactions.
+2. External: send wrapped tokens to deposit address (e.g. with Metamask**.
+You need to have some Ropsten testnet Ether on the address to send transactions, and you can use https://faucet.ropsten.be/ for that.
 Wait for 30 Ethereum block confirmations.

+**Note**: again, wait until you see at least 30 confirmations before proceeding to the next step.

 3. Verify the Ethereum transaction